savonet/book/language.md

 When the return type of a function has methods, the help of Liquidsoap displays them in a dedicated section.
-For instance, every function returning a source, also returns methods associated to this source, such as the `skip` function which allows skipping the current track (those methods are detailed in [a later section](#sec:source-methods)).
+For instance, every function returning a source, also returns methods associated to this source, such as the `skip` function which allows skipping the current track (those methods are detailed in [a section below](#sec:source-methods)).
 If we ask for help about the `playlist` operator by typing

 ```